hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 | E | Restrictive technical rules effective during transitional period. |

 During the transition period, NCTS will observe and apply these business ([Rules B](/guides/ctc-traders-phase5-tis/documentation/rules-b.html)) and technical ([Rules E](/guides/ctc-traders-phase5-tis/documentation/rules-e.html)) rules as defined in this document.

+### Date-time format

+NCTS5 uses the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standard for timestamps.
+If the optional timezone data is omitted from the timestamp of a message sent to the NCTS, [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) is used for any responses.

 ### Important NCTS5 terms